Tutorial

 STEP 2 - Getting to the first query

 Remember that in the router, I specified a specific schema.
-It will be a single schema file where I build the entire api.
+It will be a single schema file where I build the entire API.

 Create the file:

-# lib/graphql_tutorial_web/schema.ex
+# lib/my_app_web/schema.ex

-defmodule GraphqlTutorialWeb.Schema do
+defmodule MyAppWeb.Schema do

 import_fields(:get_products)